poojandhameliya97/FacebookBot/README.md

 2) heroku create

-3) git init

-4) git add .
+Now add the folder by git add .

-5) git commit -m "commit"

-6) git push heroku master
+3) git push heroku master

 At last, open the heroku app and set the config variables of access token and verification token.

+Here, we have also traied the app to know the type of complaint from the body itself.
+For this, we have used microsoft azure.